vvybclock/sequences_and_connection_tables/ybclock/README.md

 Use Sublime Text, and Sublime Merge for a fantastic text editor and repository manager respectively.
 Use the elasticTabstops package in Sublime Text!
 Very useful for maintaining readable code.

+# Adding Devices

+If you add a new device, it can be defined in either the virtual environment directory of `labscript_devices` or the local directory `user_devices`.

+Either way!
+Every change you make beyond the worker class needs to be accompanied by a full reset of the labscript program.
+I think this is because the importing of labscript classes occurs at run time.
+This is unfortunate but don't waste time on this like I did.